mechatroner/rainbow_csv/README.md

 Example: `:let g:rbql_with_headers = 1`
 You can also adjust (or override) this setting by adding `WITH (header)` or `WITH (noheader)` to the end of your RBQL queries.

+#### g:rbql_trim_spaces
+Default: `1`
+Trim/Strip all trailing and leading spaces in all fields when running RBQL.
+Set to `0` to preserve leading and trailing spaces in output, this might also slightly improve performance.

 # RBQL (Rainbow Query Language) Description